 October on the Cape!
 If you’re not slurping oysters or hoisting a pint, you’re face-to-face with pumpkin people or hearing haunted tales about local spirits.
 While you’re out leaf-peeping, keep an eye out for these seasonally festive events.

 Does sipping wine while reveling in Americana bluegrass and folk music sound like a good time?
 Then this music festival will be your perfect autumn day.
-The boot-stomping fun at Truro Vineyards showcases American Roots live music from such bands as Sicard Hollow, Driftwood, Rachel Baiman and Golden Oak.
+The boot-stomping fun at Truro Vineyards showcases American Roots live music from such bands as Monica Rizzio, The Last Revel, Twisted Pine and The High Hawks.
 Bring a beach chair or blanket to enjoy the show; the Crush Pad Food Truck, Truro Vineyards libations and Lewis Bros Ice Cream will be available on site.
 Advance tickets are required - and the show is rain or shine!

 A longtime fall tradition on the Cape, this seaside fest features food vendors, a 5k race, 125+ artists and crafters, live music, a kayak and canoe race, sand sculpture contests, carnival rides and a fireworks display on Sunday night over Seagull Beach.
-New in 2022: Showcase your artistic talent at the Family Chalk Fest in the Bass River/Smuggler’s Beach parking lot.
+Showcase your artistic talent at the Family Chalk Fest in the Bass River/Smuggler’s Beach parking lot!

 The town of Wellfleet’s famous oysters are the star of the show at this annual celebration!
 In addition to food, there are tastings, cooking demos and special menus all around town, while artisan vendors, live music, a town spelling bee, and the jam-packed schedule of family events showcase quirky, beautiful Wellfleet in all its glory.
 The centerpiece of the festival is the heated Shuck Off competition.
 If you hadn’t already heard, this is one for your Cape Cod bucket list.